-The carbon footprint is the result of all the processes and products involved in producing soy and delivering it to you.
-Science allows us to compare the environmental impact of different products.
-In this piece, we examine the carbon footprint of soybeans produced in the U.S. and other countries around the world.
-These footprints vary because the environments in which we operate differ, as do the natural resources available to us.
+The carbon footprint generally reflects the combined impact of processes and products involved in producing and delivering soy.
+Science can provide insights that help compare the environmental impact of different products.
+This analysis examines the carbon footprint of soybeans produced in the U.S. and in various countries worldwide.
+These carbon footprints may vary due to differences in operational environments and natural resources.
 Additionally, there are nuances in how we produce our crops and bring them to market, leading to differences in our carbon footprints.